XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-03.md

               target: https://www.etsi.org/deliver/etsi_gs/ZSM/001_099/003/01.01.01_60/gs_ZSM003v010101p.pdf

 --- abstract
-Network Slicing is one of the core features of 5G defined in 3GPP, which provides different network service as independent logical networks.
-To provide 5G network slices services, an end-to-end network slice has to span three network segments: Radio Access
+Network Slicing is one of the core features of 5G defined by the 3GPP, which provides different network services as independent logical networks.
+To provide 5G Network Slices Services, an end-to-end Network Slice has to span three network segments: Radio Access
-Network (RAN), Mobile Core Network (CN) and Transport Network (TN).
-This document describes the application of the IETF network slice framework in providing 5G end-to-end network slices, including network slice mapping in the management, control and data planes.
+Network (RAN), Mobile Core Network (CN), and Transport Network (TN).
+This document describes the application of the IETF Network Slice framework in providing 5G end-to-end Network Slices, including network slice mapping in the management, control, and data planes.

 --- middle

 # Introduction

-Driven by the new applications, 3GPP introduced the concept of network slicing as a feature of its 5G specification.
+The 3GPP introduced the concept of network slicing as one of the features of its 5G specification {{TS-23.501}}.
 Such a concept is meant to provide a customized connectivity service with specific capabilities and characteristics.
-A network slice may include a set of network functions and resources(e.g. computation, storage and network resources).
-In the context of the IETF, the Network Slice Services are defined in {{!RFC9543}} as a set of connections between a number of Service Demarcation Points (SDPs e.g., CE, PE, or NF), where these connections having specific Service Level Objectives (SLOs) and Service Level Expectations (SLEs) over a common underlay network, with the traffic of one customer being separated from another.
+A Network Slice may include a set of Network Functions (NFs) and resources (e.g., compute, storage, and network resources).
+In the context of the IETF, Network Slice Services are defined in {{!RFC9543}} as a set of connections between a number of Service Demarcation Points (SDPs) (e.g., Customer Edge (CE), Provider Edge (PE), or NF), where these connections having specific Service Level Objectives (SLOs) and Service Level Expectations (SLEs) over a common underlay network.
 The concept of IETF Network Slice Service is conceived as technology agnostic.

 Network Slice Services as defined in {{!RFC9543}} are thus specified in terms of the set of SDPs connected to the slice, the type of connectivity among them, and a set of SLOs and SLEs for each connectivity construct.

-In {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, the endpoints are identified by an identifier, with some metrics associated to the connections among them as well as certain policies (e.g., rate limits for incoming and outgoing traffic).

-The 5G network slice as defined by 3GPP in {{TS-23.501}} does not take the transport network slice into consideration.
-3GPP introduces the concept of 5G end-to-end network slice service, which is built on top of three network segments: Radio Access Network (RAN), Transport
+The 5G Network Slice as defined by 3GPP in {{TS-23.501}} does not take the Transport Network Slice into consideration.
+3GPP introduces the concept of 5G end-to-end Network Slice Service, which is built on top of three network segments: Radio Access Network (RAN), Transport
-Network (TN) and Core Network (CN).
-Transport network provides the required connectivity between RAN and CN or inside RAN/CN, with specific performance commitment.
-The 5G end-to-end network slice services may have distinct topology and performance requirements on the underlying transport network.
-The transport network should have thus capability to support multiple IETF network slices.
-The decision about the number of such IETF network slices is deployment specific.
+Network (TN), and Core Network (CN).
+Transport Network provides the required connectivity between RAN and CN or within RAN/CN, with specific performance commitments.
+The 5G end-to-end Network Slice Services may have distinct topology and performance requirements on the underlying Transport Network.
+The Transport Network should have thus capability to support multiple IETF Network Slices.
+However, the decision about the number of such IETF Network Slices is deployment specific.

-Editor Note - the following two paragraphs can come from different colliding versions, please, check and select one.
+> Editor Note - the following two paragraphs can come from different colliding versions, please, check and select one.

-This document focuses on the mapping between 5G network slices and the network slices in underlying Transport Networks.
-Specifically, the document describes how RFC9543 Network Slice Services can be derived in the context of a 3GPP Network Slice Service in management, control and data planes, including exploring how 3GPP Slice Service parameters are mapped to parameters that are exposed in IETF service data models.
-It is out of scope of this document to elaborate on the realization of IETF Network Slices as per {{!RFC9543}}.
-The realizations of RFC9543 network slices are discussed in {{!I-D.ietf-teas-enhanced-vpn}} {{?I-D.ietf-teas-nrp-scalability}} {{?I-D.ietf-teas-ns-ip-mpls}}, and a realization model for network slicing in IP/MPLS networks for fuifilling 5G slicing connectivity services is discussed in [I-D.ietf-teas-5g-ns-ip-mpls].
+This document focuses on the mapping between 5G Network Slices and the Network Slices in underlying Transport Networks.
+Specifically, the document describes how RFC9543 Network Slice Services can be derived in the context of a 3GPP Network Slice Service in management, control, and data planes, including exploring how 3GPP Slice Service parameters are mapped to parameters that are exposed in IETF service data models.
+It is out of the scope of this document to elaborate on the realization of IETF Network Slices as per {{!RFC9543}}.
+The realizations of RFC9543 Network Slices are discussed, e.g., in {{!I-D.ietf-teas-enhanced-vpn}}, {{?I-D.ietf-teas-nrp-scalability}}, and {{?I-D.ietf-teas-ns-ip-mpls}}.
+A realization model for network slicing in IP/MPLS networks for fuifilling 5G slicing connectivity services is discussed in {{?I-D.ietf-teas-5g-ns-ip-mpls}}.

 # Terminology